 Relax, relax, relax.

-It’s not a ski trip, or even a non-ski trip without a dip in a hot pool.
+It’s not a ski trip or even a non-ski trip without a dip in a hot pool.
 Panorama has that covered!
 The Panorama Springs pool is invitingly warm all winter along with two hot tubs and a sauna.
 Visit in the summer, and there is also a large, cooler outdoor pool, a splash pad for the littlest kids and two waterslides.

-There are also numerous hot tubs throughout the other accommodations accessible only to by guests staying in those specific buildings.
+There are also numerous hot tubs throughout the other accommodations accessible only to guests staying in those specific buildings.

 One of the best things about Panorama for this newly non-skiing parent is the Ski in-Ski Out accommodations.
-There is nothing better than sleeping in then having a leisurely breakfast before hitting the slopes, reading a book and catnapping on the couch after lunch or nipping into the condo for a snack.
+There is nothing better than sleeping in than having a leisurely breakfast before hitting the slopes, reading a book and catnapping on the couch after lunch or nipping into the condo for a snack.
 Stay close to your family by staying on the hill.

-While you can book accommodations at some of the on-site properties through home sharing like HomeAway and Airbnb, booking directly through the Panorama website has several benefits including more choice, discounts on lift tickets and 24/7 customer service.
+While you can book accommodations at some of the on-site properties through home-sharing like HomeAway and Airbnb, booking directly through the Panorama website has several benefits including more choice, discounts on lift tickets and 24/7 customer service.